holtzin29/Basic-Account-Abstraction/README.md

 # Contracts

 ## MinimalAccount.sol
--A basic contract that allows users to execute transactions, manage their balances, and interact with the Ethereum network.
+- A basic contract that allows users to execute transactions, manage their balances, and interact with the Ethereum network.

 - Key Functions: